aliyevmursal/backupsync/README.md

 ## Features

 - **Timestamped Backups**: Creates a unique timestamped folder for each backup operation
+- **Incremental Backups**: Save space and time by only backing up changes since the last full backup
 - **Configurable Source/Destination**: Easily specify what to backup and where
 - **Optional Compression**: Choose whether to compress backups using tar.gz format
 - **Notification System**: Get email or Telegram alerts when backups complete
 - **Automatic Cleanup**: Automatically remove backups older than specified days
 - **Cloud/Network Support**: Upload backups to AWS S3, FTP servers, or remote servers via SSH
 - **Scheduling Support**: Designed to work seamlessly with cron jobs
+- **Restore Functionality**: Easily restore from any full or incremental backup

 ## Requirements